-- ✓ Still see the course on their transcript and receive a W - ✓ W marks impact a student's completion rate-which can put a student on academic warning even if they have a GPA above a 2.0 (see page 29 for more on Academic Progress) - ✓ W marks can impact future financial aid decisions - ✓ W marks can impact future admissions decisions
+- \checkmark Still see the course on their transcript and receive a W - ✓ W marks impact a student's completion ratio-which can put a student on academic warning even if they have a GPA above a 2.0 (see page 24 for more on Academic Progress) - ✓ W marks can impact future financial aid decisions - ✓ W marks can impact future admissions decisions

 NOTE: Notifying the high school guidance counselor is not the same as officially dropping or withdrawing from the class at Ridgewater.
-Students may want to visit with an advisor or an instructor prior to taking this action but dropping/withdrawing from classes is the student's responsibility.
-In addition, the 10-business day window is only for PSEO students and PSEO eligible courses.
-Non-PSEO students have a shorter drop window.
+Students may want to visit with an advisor or an instructor prior to taking this action, but dropping/withdrawing from classes is the student's responsibility.
+In addition, the 10-business day window is only for PSEO students.
+Traditionally enrolled students have a shorter drop window.